 In September, Experian, one of the biggest data collectors in the world, announced its server had been hacked, affecting over 15 million T-Mobile customers.
-T-Mobile customers who applied for Experian credit checks between September 1, 2013 and September 16, 2015 are among the customers affected by this breach.
-Experian realized in late September that an unauthorized party was accessing T-Mobile data housed in a server, including information like: names, addresses, social security numbers, birthdates, passport numbers, and additional information used in T-Mobile’s credit assessment.
+T-Mobile customers who applied for Experian credit checks between September 1, 2013, and September 16, 2015, are among the customers affected by this breach.
+Experian realized in late September that an unauthorized party was accessing T-Mobile data housed on a server, including information like names, addresses, social security numbers, birthdates, passport numbers, and additional information used in T-Mobile’s credit assessment.
 While both Experian and T-Mobile insist that no credit card or banking information was compromised during this breach, the information compromised can still be used to commit identity fraud.

 3. Office of Personnel Management Breach - 21.5 Million